 Can they personalise their classroom environment?

 There is something about having your touch in any environment you find yourself.
 You will feel more at home, at peace with yourself and with your surroundings.
 The same is true for students learning a new language.
 When you allow students to personalise their learning environment, it goes a long way in enhancing a friendly atmosphere in the classroom while making them feel more comfortable about learning the new language.
-It is not rare for students in such environment to come out of their shells and display great motivation in reading aloud or conversing in the new language with other students.
+It is not rare for students in such an environment to come out of their shells and display great motivation in reading aloud or conversing in the new language with other students.

 Develop students’ confidence by creating group activities